Great Neck (village), New York: Town representation

-The Village of Great Neck is located in the Town of North Hempstead's 4th council district, which as of August 2022 is represented on the North Hempstead Town Council by Veronica Lurvey (D–Great Neck).
+The Village of Great Neck is located in the Town of North Hempstead's 5th council district, which as of April 2026 is represented on the North Hempstead Town Council by Yaron Levy (R–Harbor Hills).

 Nassau County representation

-The Village of Great Neck is located in Nassau County's 10th Legislative district, which as of August 2022 is represented in the Nassau County Legislature by Mazi Melesa Pilip (R–Great Neck).
+The Village of Great Neck is located in Nassau County's 10th Legislative district, which as of April 2026 is represented in the Nassau County Legislature by Mazi Melesa Pilip (R–Great Neck).

 New York State representation

 New York State Assembly

-The Village of Great Neck is located in the New York State Assembly's 16th Assembly district, which as of August 2022 is represented by Gina Sillitti (D–Manorhaven).
+The Village of Great Neck is located the New York State Assembly's 16th State Assembly district, which as of April 2026 is represented by Daniel J. Norber (R–Great Neck).

 New York State Senate

-The Village of Great Neck is located in the New York State Senate's 7th State Senate district, which as of August 2022 is represented in the New York State Senate by Anna Kaplan (D–North Hills).
+The Village of Great Neck is located in the New York State Senate's 7th State Senate district, which as of April 2026 is represented by Jack M. Martins (R–Old Westbury).

 Federal representation

 United States Congress

-The Village of Great Neck is located in New York's 3rd congressional district, which as of February 2024 is represented in the United States Congress by Tom Suozzi (D–Glen Cove).
+The Village of Great Neck is located in New York's 3rd congressional district, which as of April 2026 is represented in the United States Congress by Thomas R. Suozzi (D–Glen Cove).

 United States Senate

-Like the rest of New York, the Village of Great Neck is represented in the United States Senate by Charles Schumer (D) and Kirsten Gillibrand (D).
+Like the rest of New York, the Village of Great Neck is represented in the United States Senate by Charles E. Schumer (D) and Kirsten E. Gillibrand (D).

 Politics

-In the 2020 U.S. presidential election, the majority of Great Neck voters voted for Donald Trump (R).
+In the 2024 U.S. presidential election, the majority of Great Neck voters voted for Donald J. Trump (R).